developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 | `useSystemTrustStore` | `true` or `false` | [Optional] | By default, the value is `true`.
 Bypasses trustStoreType and automatically picks the correct Truststore based on the operating system: Keychain on MacOS, [Local Machine and Current User Certificate Stores](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores) on Windows, and default truststore on other operating systems.
 If you are using an operating system other than MacOS or Windows, you must use the `trustStorePassword` property to pass the password of the truststore.
 Here is an example of a connection string for Linux:  `jdbc:arrow-flight-sql://localhost:32010?trustStorePassword=Pc0_lL'Opjn$vSDcv:%Q0@@buc` |
 | `trustStorePassword` | string | [Optional] | Password to the truststore. |

-## Parameterized Queries with Prepared Statements[​](#parameterized-queries-with-prepared-statements "Direct link to Parameterized Queries with Prepared Statements")
+## Parameterized Queries with Prepared Statements

 Prepared statements allow you to dynamically pass parameters to SQL queries using placeholders, ensuring safer query execution by separating the query structure from the values in parameters.
-With a prepared statement, you can set parameters (`?`) at runtime using [set methods](#supported-data-types-and-set-methods) to reuse queries with different values.
+With a prepared statement, you can set parameters (`?`) at runtime using set methods to reuse queries with different values.

 note